AnastasiyaBell/vl_test_task/README.md

 # vl_test_task

-If you want to launch the code for creating dataset with crops, you need to install vk_api
+If you want to launch the code for creating dataset with crops, you need to install some libraries
 ```
 pip install vk_api
+pip install face_recognition
 ```